conda/ceps/cep-3.md

 ## Reference

-- [Conda]: the Conda package manager
+- [conda]: the conda package manager
-- [CEP 2]: Add plugin architecture to Conda
+- [CEP 2]: Add plugin architecture to conda
 - [Libsolv]: the SAT solver that Mamba uses behind the scenes
 - [PicoSAT]: the SAT solver wrapped by [pycosat]
-- [Mamba]: the Conda community reimplementation
+- [Mamba]: the conda community reimplementation
 - [conda-libmamba-solver]: The experimental libmamba solver integrations, packaged separately